tw4l/brunnhilde/README.md

 ## Brunnhilde - A companion to Seigfried

+**Please note, this is the development branch of Brunnhilde.
+Code found in this branch has likely not been tested.
+For the latest stable release, please consult the master branch.**

 Generates aggregate reports of files in a directory based on input from Richard Lehane's [Siegfried](http://www.itforarchivists.com/siegfried).

-Brunnhilde runs Siegfried against a specified directory, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
+Brunnhilde runs Siegfried against a specified directory or disk image, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
 Outputs include:

 * A folder of CSV reports on file formats and versions, mimetypes, last modified dates, unidentified files, Siegfried warnings and errors, and duplicate files (by md5 hash)
 * A tree report of the directory structure